1Hyena/cryptograffiti/README.md

 and decoding of human-readable messages respectively to and from the Bitcoin's block chain.

+This service operates solely on the block chain of the Original Bitcoin which is also known as Bitcoin Satoshi Vision (BSV).
+For that reason, all references to Bitcoin are equivalent to [Bitcoin SV](https://bitcoinsv.io "Homepage of BSV").

 HASHTAG API
 ===========
 CryptoGraffiti.info can be customly configured with the help of a hashtag.
 For